Coinbase Tax Documents

 Many Coinbase customers have used an exchange other than Coinbase, such as Binance.
 Perhaps you bought a bit of crypto from a friend, or used crypto to purchase goods or services.
 The issue is that Coinbase’s tax information only extends as far as any activity you’ve done on Coinbase.
 They are unable to know what cryptocurrency transactions you had on other platforms as well any activity off-exchange.

-Traditional brokers, like the ones you’d trade stocks or forex with, are able to track your holdings so that they can issue you a 1099-B or Form 8949.
 With digital currency, you can easily transfer your assets anywhere, well beyond the purview of Coinbase, meaning they may not have vital information like the cost basis (original price paid) for crypto you sell.
+As a result, they are not able to send you a 1099-B like a traditional broker.

 While this freedom is one of the many benefits of cryptocurrency, it also means that you’re responsible for keeping track of all your transactions across all crypto platforms, especially considering that crypto to crypto trades are taxable events.